 Similarly, storage companies like Dropbox and Google are difficult to depend on for permanent storage because they regularly change their terms of service, and often charge users subscription fees.
 What happens to your data if you miss a payment?
 Or what happens if they delete inactive accounts?
 There are countless ways you can lose access to centrally stored data.

 Read a Related Article: Internet is a Collective Hallucination: the rotting of the Internet and Lose of Data

-Hardware Solutions (or, limitations)
+Hardware solutions (or, limitations)

 Can the new blockchain technology help us out with a better data storage solution?

-A number of them succeeded including Filecoin, Storj, and Siacoin.
+A number of them succeeded including Filecoin, Storj, and Siac.
 These three are great innovations that offer storage on a decentralized network, but they offer storage at subscription prices.
 So they are decentralized, but would they solve the problem of permanence?

 Blockchain provided the building blocks of what Arweave needed to provide reliable long-term storage: immutability (data that doesn’t change), decentralization (not controlled by third parties), and ownership (people would be in charge of their own information).